-- Use the BlueConic REST API and the authentication information in the “amdatu_token” to connect to the tenant, request all hostnames in the BlueConic universe of channels, and register them as belonging with the hostname.
+- Use the BlueConic REST API and the authentication information in the “amdatu_token” to connect to the tenant, request all hostnames in your BlueConic channels, and register them as belonging with the hostname.

-The extension repeats step 2 every couple of minutes, to account for possible changes in the universe on the BlueConic tenant.
-This can happen for multiple BlueConic tenants, each with their own universe.
+The extension repeats step 2 every couple of minutes, to account for possible changes in the BlueConic tenant.
+This can happen for multiple BlueConic tenants, each with their own channels.

 If a user signs out of BlueConic, the “amdatu_token” cookie is removed.
-This triggers the extension to delete the hostname and its registered universe.
+This triggers the extension to delete the hostname and its registered channels.

-The BlueConic extension is only active for users who are logged in to a BlueConic tenant and for websites that are in the universe of that tenant.
+The BlueConic extension is only active for users who are logged in to a BlueConic tenant and for websites that are in the channels of that tenant.

 - Users sometimes don’t see BlueConic dialogues appear on the website.
-There could be myriad reasons for this, one of which is that the website is part of the BlueConic universe of channels, but the script is not (yet) installed on the website, or pointing at another BlueConic tenant.
+There could be myriad reasons for this, one of which is that the website is part of your BlueConic channels, but the script is not (yet) installed on the website, or pointing at another BlueConic tenant.